According to the Domesday Book of 1086 Chepstow was one of the castles built by Earl William Fitz Osbern

 great men and therefore must have both built great castles.

+The illogic of such a statement is obvious.
 Beyond the Domesday Book entry there is no evidence at all that either

 man did anything at Striguil and the knowledge that William Fitz Osbern

 had so little time to build the keep must throw even the interpretation

 of this Domesday evidence into question.
 Further, why would

 William Marshall spend a fortune on a rather out of the way castle,